Identify an interview panel or establish a search committee

 A search committee should comprise a representative cross-section of individuals to bring diverse perspectives to the team.
 The size, composition and scope of the committee will vary based on the specific position under recruitment.
 However, it is required that search committees consist of at least three (3) members.
 For senior-level searches, the committee size may be larger, reflecting the number and diversity of stakeholders affected by the hire.
 The composition of a search committee is key to a broad and inclusive search.
 As such, the committee should:

-• Include appropriate stakeholders such as peers of the new hire, supervisors, and those in similar positions.
-Search committee members can be comprised of VCU faculty, staff, alumni, students, and community partners, as appropriate for the position.
+- Include appropriate stakeholders such as peers of the new hire, supervisors, and those in similar positions.
+Search committee members can be comprised of VCU faculty and staff, as appropriate for the position.
+Individuals that are not employed at VCU such as alumni, students, and community partners may serve as representative constituents in the search, but generally should not be considered official members of the search committee.